 If you’re doing what everyone else is doing, you’re boring … you’re average … you’re a loser.
 It’s easier to find remarkable at the extreme.
 If your competitors offer “same-day service” and you offer “same-hour service”—that’s remarkable.
 Now, you might argue that it would be impossible to pull it off (or to pull it off profitably).
 The more difficult it is to fathom, the more likely it probably is to be seen as remarkable.
 You need to focus on being “THE”—get out of the middle and get to one of the edges (biggest, fastest, easiest, most difficult, etc.)—better still, jump OVER the edge!

 It’s like Seth says, “Rock stars have groupies because they’re stars, not because they’re good-looking.”

 Most people are lemmings.
 They’ll continue to do what everyone else is doing—failing to care or realize that you’re doing anything remarkable.
 That’s ok.
 We’re not after the attention of everyone.
 What we want is to DELIGHT a few and get them to spread the word and start the movement.

 Being remarkable isn’t as risky as it seems.

 What’s the worst that can happen if you try something extreme and fail?
 In most cases, the worst thing really isn’t so bad.
 This is an important concept to get comfortable with because being remarkable isn’t a “one and done” thing.
 It’s an ongoing process.
 Being part of the status quo is FAR more risky than chasing remarkable.

 Conclusion & Final Thoughts

-If you’re not “all-in” with inbound marketing, you’re missing out.
+If you’re not “all in” with inbound marketing, you’re missing out.
 If you’re already investing in inbound marketing, and generating a good return from it, you’re going to have to raise your game in the future.
-You’re going to have to be remarkable – something which is easier said than done.
+You’re going to have to be remarkable—something that is easier said than done.